chirasthi-sy/Application-Development/README.md

 # Application-Development
-This repository contains all files and documents related to the web application built for Sponge Ltd, a popular pastry shop in Sri Lanka.
+This repository contains all files and documents related to the web application built for a popular pastry shop in Sri Lanka.
-With a dedicated and friendly staff of over 80 men and women, the company strives to provide the best quality food and service.

 The repository structure is as follows.
 * Planning documentation - contains all files created during web application planning